-Hazem Rihawi, a native from Aleppo, Syria, told me of his journey from work as a first responder in Syria, to his current home in Washington D.C. where he advocates for Syrian nonprofits as a coordinator for the D.C. based American Relief Coalition for Syria.
-Due to his experience working as both a local humanitarian coordinator, and as a policy-level advocate in Washington, Hazem holds a unique perspective on how international institutions can support Syrians providing relief to their own populations and working toward lasting peace.
+Hazem Rihawi, a native from Aleppo, Syria, told me of his journey from work as a first responder in Syria to his current home in Washington D.C.
+Today he advocates for Syrian nonprofits as a coordinator for the D.C. based American Relief Coalition for Syria.
+Due to his experience working as both a local humanitarian coordinator and as a policy-level advocate in Washington, Hazem holds a unique perspective on how international institutions can support Syrians providing relief and peacebuilding for their own populations.

 In Hazem’s eyes the key to successfully supporting Syria lies in empowering local nonprofits.
 He explained, “Local NGOs are the best frontline.
 They need to be protected, supported, and maintained.
 These entities understand the context.”

-Unfortunately, the ability for local nonprofits to operate effectively in Syria is severely limited by international sanctions, counterterrorism law, and what Hazem sees as a distrust from grant makers to fund local nonprofits in Syria, as they prefer to financially support better-known international organizations.
+Unfortunately, the ability for local nonprofits to operate effectively in Syria is severely limited by international sanctions, counterterrorism law, and what Hazem sees as a distrust from grant makers to fund local nonprofits in Syria who prefer to support better-known international organizations.

 Humanitarian organizations face a series of well-documented challenges when operating in Syria, the primary of which is sanctions.
 Syria is a heavily sanctioned country by the U.S., the E.U., and the U.N.
 In areas that are not under government control there are also sanctions against many non-state armed groups that control territory.
 Navigating these extensive sanctions regimes requires significant technical expertise – it is a time-consuming process, especially in a conflict zone where time is limited.

 Hazem elaborated on this challenge, commenting on the inherent risk involved: “The risk is financial accountability.
-While INGOs have built their trust with governments for a long period of time.
-Local NGOs cannot present the same profile as INGOs.”
-The fact is that smaller Syrian NGOs cannot provide the same level of reporting and data as large, established INGOs.
-That does not mean they lack accountability.
+While INGOs have built their trust with governments for a long period of time, local NGOs cannot present the same profile as INGOs.”
+The fact is that smaller Syrian NGOs cannot provide the same level of reporting and data as large, established INGOs; though that does not mean they lack accountability.
 Simpler systems can provide adequate transparency.
-And local nonprofit have the advantage of detailed knowledge of their communities.
+Local nonprofits possess detailed knowledge of their communities.

 Additionally, in conflict zones, some form of interaction with sanctioned organizations is often required, posing additional risks to peacebuilders and humanitarian workers.

-He elaborated on the need to sanction corrupt governments, but the challenges this poses for civilians.
-“On one hand, we understand and support the goals of these sanctions in curbing the Syrian corrupt regime’s capability of financially benefiting from the funding that is aimed to alleviate the suffering of the Syrian civilians and rebuild the country.
-But on the other hand, these sanctions are interpreted in a sweeping way by bureaucratic departments in governments like the US government, which affects Syrian civilians themselves and the NGOs that are doing their best to support them.”
-There is clearly a difficult balance to strike when pressuring corrupt governments through sanctions while not undermining civil society.
+He elaborated on the need to sanction corrupt governments and the challenges this poses for civilians.
+“On one hand, we understand and support the goals of these sanctions in curbing the Syrian corrupt [sic] regime’s capability of financially benefiting from the funding that is aimed to alleviate the suffering of the Syrian civilians and rebuild the country.
+But on the other hand, these sanctions are interpreted in a sweeping way by bureaucratic departments in governments like the U.S. government, which affects Syrian civilians themselves and the NGOs that are doing their best to support them.”
+There is clearly a difficult balance to strike when sanctioning corrupt governments while not undermining civil society.

 To address this challenge, there are often humanitarian activities permitted to nonprofit organizations working in conflict zones, but they are narrowly interpreted.
 In addition, license applications for these activities are often complicated and time consuming.
 As a result, research shows that both international and local nonprofits resort to cash-carrying as an alternative to working with banks that often delay essential transfers of funds.
 This poses increased safety risks for nonprofit staff.